MaestriaNet/Extensions.Data/README.md

 Project to provide maximum productivity and elegance to your code.

 ### What is Maestria Data Extensions?
-This package provider a fluent extensions syntax to get data from IDataReader implementations.
+Extension functions package for IDataReader implementations.

 ### How do I get started?
 First, import "Maestria.Data.Extensions" reference: